Extend the random-walk shielding-potential viscosity model to hot temperature regime: Introduction

 \section{Introduction}

-Warm and hot matter (WHM) usually refer to the temperature region from several tens of electronvolts (eV) to millions of eV.
-The transport properties, especially the shear viscosities of WHM are significant in numerous applications, such as designing inertial confinement fusion (ICF) targets \cite{appICF1,appICF2}, determining the Rayleigh-Taylor instability \cite{appRT1,appRT2}, understanding the evolution of astrophysical objects \cite{appAstro1,appAstro2}, understanding wave damping in dense plasmas \cite{appDamping}, microjetting and stability analysis of interface during shock loading \cite{appMjet,Stable1,Stable2}.
+Warm dense matter (WDM) and hot dense matter (HDM) usually refer to the temperature regime from several electronvolts (eV) to thousands of eV.
+The transport properties, especially the shear viscosities of WDM and HDM are significant in numerous applications, such as designing inertial confinement fusion (ICF) targets \cite{appICF1,appICF2}, determining the Rayleigh-Taylor instability \cite{appRT1,appRT2}, understanding the evolution of astrophysical objects \cite{appAstro1,appAstro2}, understanding wave damping in dense plasmas \cite{appDamping}, microjetting and stability analysis of interface during shock loading \cite{appMjet,Stable1,Stable2}.